 The claims management function at LUK oversees all the Company's claims management matters.
-The function is led by Steve Yeo, Group Head of Claims, who reports directly to the Group General Counsel and is an Executive Director of the LUK Board.
+The function is led by Steve Yeo, Group Head of Claims, who reports directly to the LUK CEO in respect of LUK matters and is an Executive Director of the LUK Board.
 Its key responsibility is to ensure that the Company pays all valid claims in a timely manner and in accordance with the relevant (re)insurance contract of the policyholder.